What is your background?

 Why did you start ZLC?

-When we began over four years ago the demand for renewables and renewable energy projects was increasing.
+When we began in 2012 the demand for renewables and renewable energy projects was increasing.
 I saw a niche in the market that I knew I would be good at, I was able to put a strong team in place and I appreciate that people buy into me and what we do at ZLC.

-The focus for ZLC is currently on renewable projects, such as setting up solar PV systems and ground source heat pumps, however we are so much more than that as a business.
+The focus for ZLC is currently on renewable projects, such as the design and installation of solar PV, CHP and heat pump systems, however we are so much more than that as a business.
 Our team is incredibly versatile and multi-skilled, so we’re not just limited to solar.
 We can run and carry out a whole range of environmental projects, so the aim is to expand what we offer.

 You’ve had the same team since the start…